Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 As soon as you open the application, a log-in possibility will be provided so than you can authehticate yourself.

 In order to do this, you have to insert your credentials asked: type your e-mail in first and then your password.
-If your access data is corect, then  it’s going to appear a list with the options you have attributed to your role.
+If your access data is correct then  it’s going to appear a list with the options you have attributed to your role.

- ###  **3.1 Human Resource Manager**
+ ###  **3.1 Human Resource Manager(HRM)**
 As an HRM, you're responsible for managing collaborator skills, jobs, and team assignments.
 Here's how you can accomplish your tasks:

 **1. Registering Collaborator Skills:**